godwimp/catcation-controllers/README.md

 # Catcation Mobile

-Mobile App Version for [https://github.com/godwimp/catcation] CatCation, now is available on Android with more features and detailed services for your cat!
+Mobile App Version for CatCation, now is available on Android, built with Flutter with more features and detailed services for your cat!